 - Signed Declaration of Academic Integrity;

 - PDF file of your paper.
 The manuscript must be double spaced (including footnotes), typed in 12-point Times New Roman font (10-point font for the footnotes), and include 1-inch margins.
-Place your final exam number on the front page of your manuscript.
+Place your Comments Blind ID Number on the front page of your manuscript.
 The file should be named “Comment – [your topic].”
 For example, “Comment – Freedom of the Press in Murder Trials.”
 Do NOT identify yourself in the name of the file.

 No member of UCLA Law Review will have access to your personal information provided in the e-mail, and all submissions will be reviewed as anonymous.Student Comment Publishing Policy